-Petronet LNG Limited referred to as "PLL" or "the Company" is registered in India.
-The Company's registered office is at World Trade Centre, 1st Floor, Babar Road, Barakhamba Lane, New Delhi - 110001 and its CIN is L74899DL1998PLC093073.
-Equity shares of the Company are listed on two recognized stock exchanges in India viz National Stock Exchange and Bombay Stock Exchange.
+The Holding Company is a Public Company having registered office at World Trade Centre, 1st Floor, Babar Road, Barakhamba Lane, New Delhi - 110001 and its CIN is L74899DL1998PLC093073.
+Its shares are listed on two recognized stock exchanges in India viz National Stock Exchange and Bombay Stock Exchange.